gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "Sure."
 Her protests at being left behind had been dismissed quickly and sharply, much to her secret relief.

-She sat in silence with her father and grandmother and listened to the goofs bleating in their pen, confused and annoyed that no one had come to scratch their woolly ears or give them their morning carrots.
+She sat in silence with her father and grandmother and listened to the camels bleating in their pen, confused and annoyed that no one had come to scratch their woolly ears or give them their morning carrots.
 Chickens clucked in their rooftops coops, and a shutter banged in the breeze a handful of times before